alanwatsonforster/glass/src/glass/groundunitdata/AAA.md

 - Sight
 - Proximity fuzes

-and damage should depend on caliber.
+Damage should depend on caliber.

 Suggestion: